Fangcheng-Wang/crystmatch/docs/index.md

 They can be directly used for subsequent [SSNEB calculations](https://theory.cm.utexas.edu/vtsttools/neb.html).

 !!! danger "Important"
     `nebmake.pl` provided by VTST scripts does not preserve the CSM between `POSCAR_I` and `POSCAR_F`.
 Specifically, it will first reduce each fractional coordinate to `[0,1)` and then interpolate the reduced coordinates.
-This may lead to unexpected CSMs and thus incorrect transition paths as well as energy barriers.
-Therefore, we always recommend generating interpolated structures using
+This may lead to unexpected CSMs and thus incorrect transition paths as well as their energy barriers.
+We always recommend interpolating structures by:

     ```
     crystmatch -D POSCAR_I POSCAR_F -n IMAGES
+    ```

+    or by:

+    ```
+    crystmatch -D POSCAR_I POSCAR_F -n IMAGES --restore
     ```

 ### Enumerating CSMs within given supercells